Jae-Lee-Tho/ChatBotCode/README.md

 ## Overview

-In this project, we build a smart chatbot that can interact with users to help them place food orders, check order status, and get delivery information.
+In this project, I build a smart chatbot that can interact with users to help them place food orders, check order status, and get delivery information.
 The system uses Dialogflow to handle natural language understanding, with a Python backend (using FastAPI) that connects to a MySQL database for managing orders and menu data.

 ## What You'll Learn